 I asked Jerry, a retired library director but now an active genealogist, to see if John Brown had any German ancestors—the second Zoom meeting was my book group, discussing James McBride’s remarkable novel about abolitionist John Brown, The Good Lord Bird.
 That’s how far I was reaching for a tie-in to the Einbecker Winter-Bock.
 Well, it’s a winter beer, so there you go.

-(While I’m at, I can’t recommend McBride’s book highly enough.
+(While I’m at it, I can’t recommend McBride’s book highly enough.
 It’s a rollicking, language drunk spree that won the National Book Award in 2013 and provoked the judges into likening McBride to Mark Twain.
 There are hints of Huckleberry Finn at work, to be sure, as well as Thomas Berger’s Little Big Man or Winston Groom’s Forrest Gump.
 But as many comic novels go, it’s also deadly serious, about race, gender, and all the world’s problems.)

 Brown, here in an early photo looking remarkably like Lyle Lovett, had English, Welsh and Dutch in his background, not that Jerry had time to do a definitive study.
 In 1849, while working in the wool trade, he traveled to Europe, including Germany, where he undoubtedly had some Einbecker beer.